aviva-verde/tech-test-backend-py/readme.md

-# Infinity Works - Full Stack Tech Test: Python
+# Aviva Zero - Full Stack Tech Test: Python

 Python version of the Infinity Works technical test.
 It uses the `flask`_ microframework.